Skip to contents

 library(worcs)

 #> Welcome to WORCS: Workflow for Open Reproducible Code in Science.
-Please read the tutorial before using this package, and consider citing it:
+Run

 This vignette describe the worcs package’s functionality for automating reproducibility.
 The basic idea is that the entry point, endpoint (or endpoints), and recipe by which to get to the endpoint from the entry point are all well-defined.